-Projected Upper Basin Delivery for 2024
+Projected Upper Basin Delivery for 2025

-Taking into account (1) the existing water storage conditions in the basin, (2) the August 2023 24-Month Study projection of the most probable near-term water supply conditions in the basin, and (3) Section 6.C.1 of the 2007 Interim Guidelines, the Mid-Elevation Release Tier will govern the operation of Lake Powell for water year 2024.
-The August 2023 24-Month Study of the most probable inflow scenario projects the water year 2024 release from Glen Canyon Dam to be 7.48 million acre-feet (maf).
+Taking into account (1) the existing water storage conditions in the basin, (2) the August 2024 24-Month Study projection of the most probable near-term water supply conditions in the basin, and (3) Section 6.C.1 of the 2007 Interim Guidelines and Section 6.E. of the 2024 Interim Guidelines SEIS ROD, the Mid-Elevation Release Tier will govern the operation of Lake Powell for water year 2025.
+The August 2024 24-Month Study of the most probable inflow scenario projects the water year 2025 release from Glen Canyon Dam to be 7.48 million acre-feet (maf).
 Reclamation will continue to monitor hydrologic and operational conditions and assess the need for additional responsive actions and changes to operations.
-Reclamation will continue to consult with the Basin States, Basin Tribes, the Republic of Mexico, and other partners on Colorado River operations to consider future protective measures for both Lake Powell and Lake Mead.
+Reclamation will continue to consult with the Basin States, Native American tribes, the Republic of Mexico, and other partners on Colorado River operations to consider future protective measures for both Lake Powell and Lake Mead.

-Summary of Reservoir Operations in 2023 and Projected 2024 Reservoir Operations
+Summary of Reservoir Operations in 2024 and Projected 2025 Reservoir Operations